 In 1992-93 I worked as Intellectual Property Manager for Intelligent Aerodynamics, Inc. and AESOP, Inc. (AErodynamic Simulation and OPtimization), two former S-corporations, with licensing.
 The companies produced CFD (Computational Fluid Dynamics) codes for aeronautic and hydronautic applications used by a worldwide military and aerospace industry clientele; teams were composed of personnel from the School of Engineering (Mechanical & Aerospace Dept.), Princeton University.
 I gained some exposure to aerospace applications of CFD including military and commercial aircraft; I got some exposure to surface/subsurface hydrodynamic applications.
 Mostly my job consisted of negotiating international billing matters and tracking accounts (Excel).
 Some exposure to UNIX, X-Window, and FORTRAN.
-Day to day, I worked alongside Dr. A. Jameson’s graduate students and did clerical work while cataloguing his library of CFD papers.
+Day to day, I worked alongside Dr. Antony Jameson’s graduate students.
+I did clerical work incl. cataloguing his library of CFD papers.

 Note: the screenshots below represent the work of my former employers and colleagues and are presented here in order to illustrate the kind of technology for which I assisted with licensing.

 below: output from an old Cray supercomputer (different CFD code)